edoardocavazza/unchained/README.md

 # Unchained

-Unchained takes advantage from browsers support for ES6 modules and ServiceWorkers in order to load a full web application without using a bundler like Webpack or Rollup.
+Unchained takes advantage from browsers support for ES6 modules and Service Workers in order to load a full web application without using a bundler like Webpack or Rollup.

 ☢️ *This project is just a research about web technologies.*